Shashank-Magdi08/Comprehensive-cricket-analysis-using-relational-DBMS/README.md

 # Comprehensive-cricket-analysis-using-relational-DBMS
 The official submitted documentation as part of **CSCI 5707 : Database Management systems** at UMN, can be found in the file within the documentation folder.
-This file consists of all the primary details of the project including the methodology followed.
-The ipynb notebook can also be found within the main directory
+The documentation file in the repository(found at the top of the files section) consists of all the primary details of the project including the methodology followed.
+The ipynb notebook can also be found within the main directory under the same name.
+Both of these can be referred to have a deep dive into the aforementioned project.

 **What did we do?**